 In classical one-parameter families of distributions, such as location families or exponential families, the Fisher Information governs estimation error in a way satisfying our three desiderata of locality, achievability, and impossibility of super-efficiency, and in classical parametric problems, no estimator can be super-efficient on more than a set of measure zero points~\cite{LeCamYa00,VanDerVaart97,VanDerVaart98}.
 Similarly satisfying results hold in other problems.
 In the case of estimation of the value of a convex function $f$ in white noise, for example, \citet{CaiLo15} provide precisely such a result, characterizing a local modulus of continuity with properties analogous to the Fisher information.
 For stochastic convex optimization problems, \citet*{ChatterjeeDuLaZh16} give a computational analogue of the Fisher Information that governs the difficulty of optimizing the function.

-Key to many of these results, and to understanding nonparametric functional estimation more broadly, is the \emph{constrained risk inequality} of \citet{BrownLo96}. \citeauthor{BrownLo96} develop a two-point inequality that is especially well-suited to providing lower bounds for adaptive nonparametric function estimation problems, and they also show that it gives quantiative bounds on the mean-squared error of super-efficient estimators for one-parameter problems, such as Gaussian mean estimation.
+Key to many of these results, and to understanding nonparametric functional estimation more broadly, is the \emph{constrained risk inequality} of \citet{BrownLo96}. \citeauthor{BrownLo96} develop a two-point inequality that is especially well-suited to providing lower bounds for adaptive nonparametric function estimation problems, and they also show that it gives quantitative bounds on the mean-squared error of super-efficient estimators for one-parameter problems, such as Gaussian mean estimation.
 Their work, however, relies strongly on using the squared error loss---that is, the quality of an estimator $\what{\theta}$ for a parameter $\theta$ is measured by $\E[(\what{\theta} - \theta)^2]$.